Cockroach Infestation in UK Homes

 • Decaying organic matter;

-• Beer (the American cockroach).
+• Beer (the American cockroach);

-The insects can survive without water for about a week but eventually, they will have to find and migrate to a water source.
+Cockroaches can survive without water for about a week but eventually, they will have to find and migrate to a water source.
 Furthermore, most of the warmth-loving cockroach species that are comfortable living outdoors will rush to settle in and continue to breed in your property, once the weather turns in.

 Check also: What is the First Thing You Should Do If You See Signs of Pest Infestation?